pepeadame1/ruby-challenge/README.md

   (etc.)
 ```

 You can find an XML-encoded version of Macbeth here: [http://www.ibiblio.org/xml/examples/shakespeare/macbeth.xml](http://www.ibiblio.org/xml/examples/shakespeare/macbeth.xml).
 Your program should download and parse this file at runtime.

-Your solution must be tested, preferably via TDD.
-Running your tests should not download the play from the ibiblio.org server.

 **Note:** some lines are attributed to a speaker called "ALL".
 Your program should ignore these.

 ---

+### Bonus

+Your solution must be tested, preferably via TDD.
+Running your tests should not download the play from the ibiblio.org server.

+---

-### Push Solution
+### Push your Solution

 Once you're finished, commit your changes and then push your solution to your fork:

 ```